 For this reason, we often recommend that you wait after your initial weight loss to ensure that you’re able to sufficiently maintain your new weight.
 Once you’ve settled into a sustainable weight, we sit down with you to choose a treatment that will get you the results you’ve worked so hard for.

-To learn more about removing your excess tissue and fat after your weight loss program, and which procedure is best for your particular case, call Healthy Life Bariatrics or today.
+To learn more about removing your excess tissue and fat after your weight loss program, and which procedure is best for your particular case, call Healthy Life Bariatrics or schedule an appointment today.